 2014 Sochi Winter Olympics

-The 2014 Winter Olympics, officially known as the XXII Olympic Winter Games, are being held in Sochi, Russia, from February 7 to 23.
-Over 2,500 athletes representing 90 nations are competing for gold, silver and bronze medals in 98 events.
+The 2014 Winter Olympics, officially known as the XXII Olympic Winter Games, were held in Sochi, Russia, from February 7 to 23.
+A total of 2,873 athletes representing 88 nations competed in 98 events in 15 sports.

-In 2007, Sochi was chosen as the host city for the 2014 Winter Olympics and Winter Paralympics.
-Sochi is a resort city on the east coast of the Black Sea in Krasnodar Krai in south-west Russia.
-Its beaches, parks and subtropical climate attract over 2,000,000 visitors each year, providing employment and income for many of the 350,000 people who live there.
+Sochi, chosen in 2007 to be the host city, is a resort on the east coast of the Black Sea in Krasnodar Krai in south-west Russia.
+Its beaches, parks and subtropical climate attract over 2,000,000 visitors each year, providing employment for many of the 350,000 people who live in Sochi.

 Costs and Venues

-The previous Winter Olympics in Vancouver, Canada, cost 8 billion dollars to stage.
+The previous Winter Olympics in Vancouver, Canada, had cost 8 billion dollars to stage.
 The organizers of the Sochi Winter Olympics were given a budget of 12 billion dollars, but they eventually spent over 50 billion dollars, making the event the most expensive in Olympic history.
 Most of the money came from the Russian federal budget.
-Some of it was used to improve local infrastructure, and some was used to build venues and housing for athletes and officials, but critics claim most of the money was stolen by corrupt politicians and government officials.
-These claims have been strongly denied by the Russian President Vladimir Putin.
+Some of the money was used to improve local infrastructure, and some was used to build venues and housing for athletes and officials, but critics claim much of the money was stolen by corrupt politicians and government officials.
+These claims were strongly denied by the Russian President Vladimir Putin.

-Many of the venues built for the games are in Sochi Olympic Park, including the 40,000-capacity Fisht Olympic Stadium where the opening and closing ceremonies are being held, the Bolshoy Ice Dome and Shabaya Arena where ice hockey matches are being played, the Adler Arena Skating Center where speed skating events are being held, and the Iceberg Skating Palace where figure skating events are being held.
-A media centre and an Olympic village are also in this area.
-Other sports like skiing, ski jumping, snowboarding and bobsleigh are being staged near Krasnaya Polyana, a popular winter resort in the Western Caucasus Mountains 60 kilometres inland from Sochi.
-A second Olympic village and media centre are also located there.
+Many of the venues built for the games were in Sochi Olympic Park, including the 40,000-capacity Fisht Olympic Stadium where the opening and closing ceremonies were held, the Bolshoy Ice Dome and Shabaya Arena where ice hockey matches were played, the Adler Arena Skating Center where speed skating events were held, and the Iceberg Skating Palace where figure skating events were held.
+A media centre and an Olympic village were also in this area.
+Other sports like skiing, ski jumping, snowboarding and bobsleigh were staged near Krasnaya Polyana, a popular winter resort in the Western Caucasus Mountains 60 kilometres inland from Sochi.
+A second Olympic village and media centre were also located there.